 Key figures of the Automatic Systems Group in the world:

 - 7 international establishments: Belgium, France, the United Kingdom, Spain, Germany, Canada and the United States

-- Direct commercial presence in The Netherlands and Germany
+- Direct commercial presence in The Netherlands

 - 3 production sites in Belgium, 1 in France and 1 production site in Canada